 Row 2: SC into the SC you just made on the row below.
 CH 1, skip the chain space, SC into the SC.
 Repeat the sequence all the way across.
 Ending again with a SC in the last SC.
 CH 1 and turn.

 Repeat row 2 for the remainder of the blanket.

 Here is the color pattern I used: 6 rows Cuddly Cloud, 6 rows Seafoam, 6 rows Cuddly Cloud, 6 rows Ever After Pink, 6 rows Cuddly Cloud, 6 rows Joyful Gold, 6 rows Cuddly Cloud, 6 rows Misty Gray.
 Then, 40 rows Cuddly Cloud, 6 rows Misty Gray, 6 rows Cuddly Cloud, 6 rows Joyful Gold, 6 rows Cuddly Cloud, 6 rows Ever After Pink, 6 rows Cuddly Cloud, 6 rows Seafoam, 6 rows Cuddly Cloud.

 When you are changing colors, you’ll want to pull through with the new color on the last SC of the row, when you still have two loops left on your hook.
 Then you’ll chain 1 and turn with the new color.

-After you reach your desired blanket size, tie off and weave in all your ends with a tapestry needle.
+After your blanket is finished, tie off and weave in all your ends with a tapestry needle.

 Thanks so much for coming to read this pattern and best of luck with your blanket!
 When you’ve finished please come share a picture with us on Facebook or Instagram using #daisyfarmcrafts, we’d love to see!